stfc/PSyclone/doc/user_guide/psy_layer.rst

 a start node) or a child to parent relationship (to an end node).
 Green arrows indicate that a Node depends on another Node later in the schedule (which we call a forward dependence).
-Therefore the OMP parallel loop must complete before the globalsum is performed.
+Therefore the OMP parallel loop must complete before the global reduction is performed.
 Red arrows indicate that a Node depends on another Node that is earlier in the schedule (which we call a backward dependence).
 However the direction of the red arrows are reversed to